zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/09-sinhala-amazon.md

 [APZ 79.3] (#apz79 .3) {#apz79 .3.ref .apz} Domestic, How to Nicketagal
-(behaves in a dwelling), household, as a dwelling in the image Strictly ties say “nikethagal”.
-Taste of the odor to mark the sound To be firmly attuned as habitats of the Dhamma mark in the touch of the commemorative “Niketasal” says.
+(behaves in a dwelling), household, as a dwelling in the image Strictly ties say "nikethagal".
+Taste of the odor to mark the sound To be firmly attuned as habitats of the Dhamma mark in the touch of the commemorative "Niketasal" says.
 The household thus says that it is the physical one.

 [APZ 79.4] (#apz79 .4) {#apz79 .4 .ref .apz} Domestic, How to Erectified
 Is it?
 To be firmly attuned to the living quarters of the image Reconciliation, the first redemption of the Thaltree into Noothies Deadly.
 Therefore, the other Sariah says that the same thing is.
-Household, thus The “other” is inconspicuous.
+Household, thus The "other" is inconspicuous.

 [APZ 79.5] (#apz79 .5) {#apz79 .5 .ref .apz} How the Household Was the House
 There is a housewife living in this plant where some monks are gone and associated with the dwellings